 Dumbbells offer more diversity than a barbell of the same weight, plus there are no weight plates to fiddle with, so you can get started right away.
 Unlike their gym machine-based rivals, the best dumbbell workouts target stabilizing muscles and challenge balance and coordination.

-Best Dumbbell Workouts for Every Muscle Group
+Best Dumbbell Exercises for Every Muscle Group

 Best Dumbbells